-- (xii) The mast step and deck bearing may be adjustable but shall not be adjusted white racing. (xiii) A keel band, mininum section 9 mm wide by 3 mm deep, maximum section 22 mm wide by 10 mm deep, of any material shall extend for a distance not less than 3500 mm, measured along the keel band, from the aft face of the transom.
-The radius of the bow forward of a point 3500 mm from the lowest point of the aft face of the transom, measured along the base line, shall not exceed 11 mm. (xiv) Centreboard slot rubbers are prohibited. (xv) Hiking pads may be attached to the side decks, provided that they fall within the measurements prescribed by rules 8.(4)(iv), 8.(4)(v) and 8.(4)(viii).
-However, notwithstanding the provisions of rule 8.(4)(vi) padding up to 10 mm thick is permitted to cover the sheerline measured at 90° to the surface. (xvi) A towing eye shall be fitted to the foredeck near the stemhead.
+(xiii) A keel band, mininum section 9 mm wide by 3 mm deep, maximum section 22 mm wide by 10 mm deep, of any material shall extend for a distance not less than 3500 mm, measured along the keel band, from the aft face of the transom.
+The radius of the bow forward of a point 3500 mm from the lowest point of the aft face of the transom, measured along the base line, shall not exceed 11 mm.

+(xiv) Centreboard slot rubbers are prohibited.

+(xv) Hiking pads may be attached to the side decks, provided that they fall within the measurements prescribed by rules 8.(4)(iv), 8.(4)(v) and 8.(4)(viii).
+However, notwithstanding the provisions of rule 8.(4)(vi) padding up to 10 mm thick is permitted to cover the sheerline measured at 90° to the surface.

+(xvi) A towing eye shall be fitted to the foredeck near the stemhead. (xiii)

-- With the boat set up for measuring and with the base line horizontal the transom shall be not more than $12\ \text{mm}$ out of vertical. - The length of the hull, excluding deck overlap but including stem band, if any, shall be $4000~\rm mm~\pm~10~mm$ measured from the lowest point of the transom. - (7) Measurement stations 1, 2, and 3 shall be at 800 mm, 1800 mm and 2800 mm respectively from the lowest point of the aft face of the transom measured along the base line. - To check the profile of the keel, a baseline shall be positioned below the hull at distances from the bottom of the hull of 200 mm at station '0' and 28 mm at station '3'.
-The bottom of the hull shall be the point at which the extensions of the su-faces of the panels intersect.
+- (5) With the boat set up for measuring and with the base line horizontal the transom shall be not more than 12 mm out of vertical. - The length of the hull, excluding deck overlap but including stem band, if any, shall be 4000 mm ± 10 mm measured from the lowest point of the transom. - (7) Measurement stations 1, 2, and 3 shall be at 800 mm, 1800 mm and 2800 mm respectively from the lowest point of the aft face of the transom measured along the base line. - (8) To check the profile of the keel, a baseline shall be positioned below the hull at distances from the bottom of the hull of 200 mm at station '0' and 28 mm at station '3'.
+The bottom of the hull shall be the point at which the extensions of the surfaces of the panels intersect.
 The measurements shall be in the plane of the measurement stations. - (9) A straight edge placed on the bottom panel at right angles to the centreline at stations 0, 1, 2 and 3 shall not exceed the distances from the bottom panel shown on the measurement diagram.
 A straight edge placed at right angles to the base line on the topside panel shall not be further than 8 mm from the topside panel at any point.
-This measurement shall be made between the sheerline and the chine and not from the underside of the sheerquard. - (10) The surface of the hull shall be checked with a flexible batten to ensure that the curvature of the hull is fair. - (11) A breakwater may be fitted between the mast and the mainsheet horse or track. - (12) The types, positions and arrangement of floor boards, fittings, self bailers, sheeting and centreboard hoists are free.
+This measurement shall be made between the sheerline and the chine and not from the underside of the sheerguard. - (10) The surface of the hull shall be checked with a flexible batten to ensure that the curvature of the hull is fair. - (11) A breakwater may be fitted between the mast and the mainsheet horse or track. - (12) The types, positions and arrangement of floor boards, fittings, self bailers, sheeting and centreboard hoists are free.
+The mainsheet track may extend outboard to the topside panel.
+If the side-deck profile is cut away for this purpose the panel on which the track sits must satisfy rules 8 (4) (iv) and 8 (4) (v).